nextflow-io/website/content/blog/2017/scaling-with-aws-batch.md

 ### Results

-The AWS Batch Compute environment was configured to use maximum 132 CPUs as the number of CPUs that were available in the queue for local cluster deployment.
+The AWS Batch Compute environment was configured to use a maximum of 132 CPUs as the number of CPUs that were available in the queue for local cluster deployment.

 The two executions ran in roughly the same time: 2 hours and 24 minutes when running in the